SantanaAndres/SantanaAndres/README.md

 # Basic Info
-Hi there my name is Andres Santana
+Hi there my name is Andres Santana\n
-🔭 I’m currently working studying databases and data anlysis
+🔭 I’m currently studying databases and data anlysis

 📫 How to reach me: pipe161102@outlook.com
 ### Skills